What Should Adventists Do About Donald Trump?

 Being “not like them” might have been cool to other oppositional Adventists.
 But to secular, unchurched seekers who had never even met the “them” I was opposing, my contrarian posture was insipid, irrelevant, and banal.

-The Problem with Oppostional Adventism
+The Problem with Oppositional Adventism

 Oppositionalism feels good when you’re trying to dismantle something harmful.